Developing Treatments for Respiratory Viruses and Global Viral Threats

-Altesa is a clinical-stage biopharmaceutical company dedicated to accelerating the development of new treatments against age-old threats to human health: high-consequence viral pathogens.
-These threats are particularly severe in the most vulnerable patients, including the chronically ill, the elderly, and the economically disadvantaged.
-Altesa builds upon a highly successful and proven drug development platform that has already prevented countless deaths from the two greatest pandemics of the past 100 years—HIV and COVID-19.
+Altesa is a clinical-stage pharmaceutical company dedicated to developing new treatments for age-old threats to human health: high-consequence viral infections.
+These infections are particularly severe in vulnerable people, including those with chronic health conditions, like lung diseases, as well as the elderly and many people in underserved communities.
+Altesa builds upon a proven, highly successful drug development platform that has already prevented countless deaths from the two most impactful pandemics of the past 100 years—HIV/AIDS and COVID-19.

-Making the Future Safe from Common Virus Threats
+Making the Future Safe from Common Viral Threats

 My number one priority is to make a difference in patients’ lives.
 I am confident that we can develop safe and highly effective treatments against a broad variety of pathogenic viruses, just as we have already done for HIV/AIDS and COVID-19.